-The Applicant shall use reasonable efforts to negotiate the most cost-effective translation agreements.
-The Applicant should name suggested subcontractors in the communications plan.
+The Subrecipient shall use reasonable efforts to negotiate the most cost-effective translation agreements, including working with a subcontractor that understands rapid response.
+The Subrecipient should name suggested subcontractors in the communications plan.

-The Applicant must ensure cultural accuracy and comply with the State's language accessibility standards.
+The Subrecipient must ensure cultural accuracy and comply with the State's language accessibility standards.

-Applicant must coordinate with Cal OES, Subrecipients, and contracted partners.
+The Subrecipient must coordinate with Cal OES, partners and other subcontractors as appropriate.